Adams is unfit to serve on the Multnomah County Commission

 When Sam Adams's name is mentioned, many people immediately think of the scandals and dishonesty that have plagued his career.

-• Lying about having a sexual relationship with a teenage intern.
-When Adams was a City Commissioner in his forties, he had a sexual relationship with a teenage intern in his office, Beau Breedlove.
+Lying about having a sexual relationship with a teenage intern.
+When Adams was a City Commissioner in his forties, he had a sexual relationship with a teenage intern in his office.
 Adams repeatedly lied about it in the run-up to his mayoral campaign.
 After he was elected, he acknowledged he had a relationship with the teenager that became sexual shortly after his 18th birthday.
-Investigators were concerned that Adams coached the boy to lie about when it started.
+Investigators were concerned that Adams coached him to lie about when it started.

 Adams is one of the architects of the housing crisis